 The symptoms of heart block are tiredness, fatigue, and collapsing tendencies.

-But more often than not, a lower pulse pressure shows that an individual is healthy in their lifestyle and is engaged in certain activities.
+But more than not, a lower pulse pressure shows that an individual is healthy and engaged in certain activities.

-They might be in better shape and has regular exercises with a pulse pressure ranging between 40-60 per minute.
+They might be in better shape and have regular exercises with a pulse pressure of 40-60 per minute.

 What is Blood Pressure?

-The technical meaning of blood pressure is the blood carrying efficiency of the blood vessels that is the arteries and veins.
+The technical meaning of blood pressure is the blood-carrying efficiency of the blood vessels, the arteries and veins.

 During exercise exertion or when stressed, the blood pressure tends to rise above the normal limit.

-At total rest especially while asleep or digesting food, the blood pressure need not be high and it lowers below the normal range.
+At total rest, especially while asleep or digesting food, the blood pressure need not be high and lowers below the normal range.

-At times of infection or even in a sickly situation in life, the blood pressure reduces.
+The blood pressure reduces at times of infection or even in a sickly situation in life.

 Blood pressure can’t be measured manually by placing the hand over a certain neural point.
 A certain device is needed to measure the BP.